ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 |ULCMS37|

    * The intensity levels are high.
 The blank intensities are lower.
-However, the peaks are spread over a long range of RTs, have poor grouping, and have forward trailing peaks.
+However, the peaks are spread over a long range of retention time, have poor grouping, and have forward trailing peaks.
 If the signal to noise ratio was improved, this peak would probably not be detected.

 |ULCMS38|